 The high end of the market was strong with three sales for $12.5 million to $16.75 million.
 There were 23 sales for less than $2 million, which contributed to the lower median price.
 Homes in Woodside sold slightly faster with an average days on market of 64 compared to 68 in 2018.
 There were 19 homes, or 29%, that sold in 2 weeks or less but there were also 12 homes that took more than 100 days to sell and as many as 451 days (which was for the highest priced sale in 2019).

 Only 12 homes, or 18%, sold for more than list price compared to 31% in 2018.
 8 homes, or 12%, sold for list price and 45 homes, or 69%, sold for less than list price.

-In 2018, the number of sales declined from the 69 closed escrows in 2017 to 61 in 2018.
-This represents a 12% decline.
-In comparison, in 2009, there were only 41 closed escrows, which represented the lowest total since I began writing my real estate review in 1999.
+In 2019, the number of sales increased to 65 in 2019 compared to 61 closed escrows in 2018.
+This represents a 6.5% increase.
+In comparison, in 2009, there were only 41 closed escrows, which represented the lowest total since we began writing this real estate review in 1999.
 The highest number of sales in recent years was in 2004 when there were 108 sales and more recently in 2013 and 2014 when there were 103 and 107 sales, respectively.